 Optimum StudioComm performance is obtained when the input sensitivity of the control room power amplifier is adjusted to match the Model 55's output level.
-With normal, but loud, listening levels you should find the level potentiometer on the Model 56 to be set to about 2 o'clock.
-If you find that you don't have to turn up the Model 56's control that high, reduce the input sensitivity of the power amplifier until you get to the 2 o'clock position.
+With normal, but loud, listening levels you should find the level potentiometer on the Model 56 to be set to about 11 or 12 o'clock.
+If you find that you don't have to turn up the Model 56's control that high, reduce the input sensitivity of the power amplifier.
 Most power amplifiers have controls on their inputs to allow easy adjustment of the input sensitivity.